 Chrysanthemums were cultivated in China as a flowering herb as far back as the 15th century BC.
 An ancient Chinese city was named Ju-Xian, meaning "chrysanthemum city".
 The flower was introduced into Japan probably in the 8th century AD, and the Emperor adopted the flower as his official seal.
 There is a "Festival of Happiness" in Japan that celebrates the flower.

-17th century.
+The flower was brought to Europe in the 17th century.
 Linnaeus named it from the Greek prefix chrys-, which means golden (the colour of the original flowers), and -anthemon, meaning flower.

 These are such pretty flowers.
 I think I will try and plant some this year and test out my luck.
 Once my flower beds start to bloom I will get a picture.I think I have a lilac bush that has seeded from my neighbors.
 We'll see if I get any blooms on that.
 I didn't know what it was, so for the past 3 years I have been cutting it down.
 I think I'll leave it alone this year and wait....